-Classes for all people.
+Mission: These classes are for all people.
 You might be in a partner dance scene, into contact improvisation, or ecstatic dance.
 You might like to groove out at a bar or just be weird on your own.
 You might rock out with your sweetie in the living room, or you might take every class you can find.
 The only requirement of this class is that you be somewhat (not even very) comfortable dancing.
-We cover basic patterns and steps every class, but we focus more deeply on movement patterns in the body, how we feel momentum, grounding and our own emotional presence in movement.
-Ultimately this leads us to an exploration of how we feel one another in a partnered dance community.
+We focus on movement patterns, how to feel ourselves, and how to connect with others.

-The curriculum and pedagogy are rooted in neurological theory of how our bodies and minds work together to create experience.
+This class can be considered radical in the sense that I am always looking to hold space for natural emergence.
 We explore every option to become better dancing, better communicating, better loving, more ethical and respectful members of the human community.
 We practice this ideal on the dance floor — with every dance we have.
 We model for one another.
 We learn and grow together.
-We create the world as we see fit.
-We give ourselves space to practice and time to begin.
+We give ourselves space and time to begin.

 We welcome all people, body types, genders and expressions.
 We welcome all beliefs, explorations, and communications.
 We do this because we believe this is how the world should be.
-We seek to empower beings to be beings in their myriad ways.
+We seek to empower beings in their myriad ways of existence.

 Jonathan is an incredible teacher.
 I’m a very analytical, logical thinker, and dance is definitely outside my comfort zone.
 As a complete beginner, I’ve tried several intro classes around Portland in various styles, but Jonathan’s is on a different level.
 Those other classes were going through specific steps and names of spins when I couldn’t even identify the beats in some of the songs.
 They taught me moves, whereas Jonathan taught me how to move.
 I learned more from him in an hour than all those other classes combined.
 I’d recommend him without question for learning how to dance.
 But on top of that, he’s amazingly effective at teaching how to really feel your body and how to confidently and visibly express who you want to be.
 And he’s able to explain all that in precise, helpful language that makes sense to my analytical mind.
 I’d recommend him to anyone looking to get more in touch with their bodies or to express themselves and move with confidence.
 Michael C.